fall inside a hole

 Like the stop rail and most of the regular rails, this Action Series track was first produced in grey and later dark blue with painted grey rails.

 The Action Series rails are neat and let you control the trains a little bit more like model trains.
-There is no automatic coupling or uncoupling feature in Mini Mini Rail but you can make them push a train into a siding.
+There was only one Mini Mini Rail set with an automatic coupling feature but you can make the regular Action Series locomotives drop a train off in a siding.